subsetpark/subsetpark/posts/shorthand.md

 starting it.
-I felt that they were actually the slowest and clumsiest part of my writing; thus I actually stopped using them in favor of more superficially complex letters, or existing ones with diacritics (*k* in the first case, and ̣*ṭ* in the second).
+I felt that they were actually the slowest and clumsiest part of my writing; thus I actually stopped using them in favor of more superficially complex letters, or existing ones with diacritics (*k* in the first case, and *ṭ* in the second).
 The combining dot below, as in the second example, ended up getting a fair bit of use. *d* became *ṭ*, *ch* became *ɟ*, *v* became *ƒ̱*.
 Putting a dot below a letter (or crossing a descender) becomes a kind of voicedness toggle on that